zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

     Once you've completed those labs, you can start with [STEP 1: Gather Information](#STEP1:GatherInformation), below.

-If you choose not to complete the [Getting Started with Oracle Big Data Service (Non-HA Cluster)](https://oracle.github.io/learning-library/data-management-library/big-data/bds-non-ha/workshops/freetier/?lab=introduction-oracle-big-data-service) workshop, you must create and configure:
+If you choose **not** to complete the [Getting Started with Oracle Big Data Service (Non-HA Cluster)](https://oracle.github.io/learning-library/data-management-library/big-data/bds-non-ha/workshops/freetier/?lab=introduction-oracle-big-data-service) workshop, you must create and configure:

 * A **non-HA Oracle Big Data Service cluster** running in a **VCN** with an internet gateway and a public regional subnet (for a public load balancer).
 See [Set Up Oracle Cloud Infrastructure for Oracle Big Data Service](https://docs-uat.us.oracle.com/en/cloud/paas/big-data-service/user/set-oracle-cloud-infrastructure-oracle-big-data-service.html) and [Create a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-cluster.html) in *Using Big Data Service*.

 * **Security rules** that allow incoming traffic on the ports where services run in the cluster: Cloudera Manager (port 7183), Hue (port 8889), and Big Data Studio (port 30000).
 See [Create Ingress Rules \(Open Ports\)](https://docs.oracle.com/en/cloud/paas/big-data-service/user/define-security-rules.html#GUID-CE7BE686-4047-4DAA-BCE7-3B46BABC321F) in *Using Big Data Service*.

 * **Administrative access** to manage load balancers.
-See "Let network admins manage load balancers" in [Common Policies](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/commonpolicies.htm)<!--  in the Oracle Cloud Infrastructure documentation-->.
+See "Let network admins manage load balancers" in [Common Policies](https://docs.cloud.oracle.com/en-us/iaas/Content/Identity/Concepts/commonpolicies.htm) in the Oracle Cloud Infrastructure documentation.

 * An **SSH key pair**.
-The key pair must include the private key that was associated with the cluster when it was created.
-In the steps below, the sample key pair files are named `my-ssh-key` (the private key) and `my-ssh-key.pub` (the public key used when the cluster was created).
-See [Create a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-cluster.html) in *Using Oracle Big Data Service* and [Creating a Key Pair](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/creatingkeys.htm?Highlight=ssh%20key#CreatingaKeyPair)<!--  in the Oracle Cloud Infrastructure documentation-->.
+The SSH key pair must include the private key that was associated with the cluster when it was created. <!-- In the steps below, the sample key pair files are named `my-ssh-key` (the private key) and `my-ssh-key.pub` (the public key).
+See [Create a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-cluster.html) in *Using Oracle Big Data Service* and [Creating a Key Pair](https://docs.cloud.oracle.com/en-us/iaas/Content/GSG/Tasks/creatingkeys.htm?Highlight=ssh%20key#CreatingaKeyPair) in the Oracle Cloud Infrastructure documentation.--> Se [Create a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/create-cluster.html) in *Using Big Data Service*.

 * **Access to the cluster file system** (via SSH).
 You must be able to connect directly to the first utility node in your cluster.
 To do this, prior to creating a load balancer, you must set up your environment to allow that access.
 For example you can use Oracle FastConnect or Oracle IpSec VPN, you can set up a bastion host, or you can map private IPs to public IP addresses.
 See  [Establish Connections to Nodes with Private IP Addresses](https://docs.oracle.com/en/cloud/paas/big-data-service/user/establish-connections-nodes-private-ip-addresses.html) in *Using Big Data Service*.